List of bus stations in Singapore

-This is a list of bus interchanges or terminals that are part of Singapore's bus system (not including bus stops).
+This is a list of bus interchanges, terminals and depots that are part of Singapore's bus system (not including bus stops).
 Bus terminals and interchanges serve as important nodes in the transport system as bus services start and end at these stations.
-Over time, there are several bus stations that have been shut down due to geographical retention or the introduction of new town centres, or creation of consolidated transportation hubs.
+Over time, there are several bus stations that have been shut down due to geographical retention, introduction of new town centres, or creation of consolidated transportation hubs.
 The list of former bus stations are found here.